stephensolis/kameris-backend/README.md

 This is a fast C++ implementation of some backend generation functionality used by [Kameris](https://github.com/stephensolis/kameris).

-It supports the following representations of DNA sequences:
+`libkameris` supports the following representations of DNA sequences:

 - [FCGR](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC330698/)
 - [Descriptors](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0655-4)